loyjoy/welcome/help/bots/processes/subprocesses/web_component.md

 ## Web Component
-Create your own web component and show it within the chat.
+Display a component within the chat.